smart-data-lake/smart-data-lake/docs/getting-started/troubleshooting/docker-on-windows.md

 If you encounter this error, there are two quick workarounds:
 1. Delete the tmp dir of your WSL2 installation and restart WSL2
-2. The podman commands with sudo may still work, eg. `sudo podman ps` will work even if `podman ps` wont
+2. The podman commands with sudo may still work, e.g. `sudo podman ps` will work even if `podman ps` wont

 See https://github.com/containers/podman/issues/12236 for more information.